Skip to contents

 The decision flips with proxy quality:

-• Noisy proxy (sq_ccr, squared close-to-close returns): T_SPA much smaller and p-value far from rejection.
+• Noisy proxy (sq_ccr, squared close-to-close returns): TSPAT^{SPA} is much smaller and the pp-value is far from rejection.
 With a noisy target no model can be confidently ranked against any other.

-• Fine intraday proxies (1-min linear/previous-tick, Fourier, Spline-250): p-values fall below 5% and the SPA does reject — with a sufficiently accurate volatility proxy, some competitor models can be shown to beat GARCH(1,1).
+• Fine intraday proxies (1-min linear / previous-tick, Fourier, Spline-250): pp-values fall below 5% and the SPA does reject.
+With a sufficiently accurate volatility proxy some competitor models can be shown to beat GARCH(1,1).

-This is precisely Hansen and Lunde’s nuanced answer: GARCH(1,1) is hard to beat in any concrete unconditional comparison, but the decision is sensitive to how cleanly we measure realised volatility.
+This is the nuanced answer of Hansen and Lunde: GARCH(1,1) is hard to beat in any concrete unconditional comparison, but the decision is sensitive to how cleanly we measure realised volatility.

 Top 10 alternatives by mean loss (5-min proxy)